 From Librarian to Privacy Advocate

 The Library Freedom Institute (LFI) is a privacy-focused six-month program for librarians to teach them the skills necessary to thrive as Privacy Advocates; from installing privacy software to influencing public policy.

 Learn the Skills

-Building on the success of the LFP's shorter courses, you'll learn how to install, configure, and troubleshoot privacy software like Tor Browser.
+Building on the success of the LFP's shorter courses, you'll learn how to install, use, and troubleshoot privacy software like Tor Browser.

 Secure Your Library

 Make your library as safe as it can be, and give your visitors as much privacy as you can armed with the latest secure practices and tricks.

 Protect and Train

 Educate and train your community on privacy best practices.
 Support privacy rights as an advocate by pushing for privacy-first policies and legislation.

 Library Freedom Institute is a six-month program for a select group of librarians made possible by generous support from the Institute of Museum and Library Services (IMLS).
 Participants will spend 5 hours per week on a combination of readings, webinars, exercises, class discussion, and assignments.
 LFI is a free online course with one in-person requirement, which will take place on a weekend in New York City.
 To be eligible to participate, applicants must complete the questions below and submit the attachments, including permission from a supervisor.
 There is no cost to this program; including the weekend in NYC.
 LFI is primarily seeking public librarians, but we welcome applications from all librarians who do outreach in their communities.